intelease/intelease-box-skill/README.md

 ### Dependencies

-#### Serverless

-Install [Serverless](https://serverless.com/framework/docs/providers/google/guide/installation/) globally, with the provider being Google Cloud Functions.
+Serverless - Install [Serverless](https://serverless.com/framework/docs/providers/google/guide/installation/) globally, with the provider being Google Cloud Functions.

-#### Google Cloud Credentials

-The Serverless documentation also walks through how to get the Google Cloud credentials.
+Google Cloud credentials - The Serverless documentation also walks through how to get the Google Cloud credentials.

-#### Node.js

-As part of the Serverless installation, also will need to install Node.
+Node.js - As part of the Serverless installation, also will need to install Node.

+InteLease access token - InteLease does not offer a self-service API, so please email us directly at <info@intelease.com> to set up an account.

 ### Deploy the Skill